Class A employment

 - The Class J contribution normally relates to people paid less than €38 per week (from all employments).
 However, a small number of employees are insurable at Class J

-no matter how much they are paid, such as employees aged 66 or over and people in subsidiary employment (
+no matter how much they are paid, such as employees aged 66 or over and people in subsidiary employment (defined in Section 13).

 - Class B, C, D or H employees paid up to €352 inclusive in any week should be recorded under subclass BO, CO, DO or HO.